BURN INJURY LAWYERS | MARYLAND, VIRGINIA & WASHINGTON DC

 Types of Burn Injuries

-Burns can range from a minor sunburn to life-threatening, even fatal, injuries.
+Burns can range from minor to life-threatening.
+They can even result in fatality.
 Medical experts classify burn injuries into four classifications.

 - First Degree: These burns are typically mild, as they only affect the outer layer of skin, called the epidermis.
 The skin will appear dry, red, and sensitive to the touch.
 The wound usually heals in three to five days, but many patients require medical attention to assist with pain management.